Lil Snupe: Legacy

-In January 2019, hip-hop magazine XXL named Lil Snupe as one of American rapper Asian Doll's lyrical influences.
-In July 2020, American rapper GlitchMan named Lil Snupe as one of his influences.
+In January 2019, rapper Asian Doll named Lil Snupe as one of her lyrical influences for an interview for hip hop magazine XXL.
+In July 2020, rapper GlitchMan named Lil Snupe as one of his influences.
 In September 2021, a documentary titled The Dream Chaser which featured the life and career of Lil Snupe was screened at DocuFest 2021 in Dallas, Texas.
-In March 2022, during an interview with hip-hop magazine AllHipHop, American rapper NLE Choppa named Lil Snupe when asked about his favorite rappers.
+In March 2022, during an interview with hip hop magazine AllHipHop, rapper NLE Choppa named Lil Snupe when asked about his favorite rappers.